EDavies2020/GFRecipes_MS3/TESTING.md

 # Errors/Warnings JS Hint <a name="js"></a>

-This report didnt highlight any errors or warnings to resolve
+This report didn't highlight any errors or warnings to resolve

 # Errors/Warnings PEP8 <a name="pep8"></a>